 7. Dive or Snorkel Between Two Continents at the Silfra Crack

-If you don't mind donning a dry suit and braving extremely cold waters, you can snorkel or dive in one of the top spots in the world.
+If you don't mind donning a dry suit and braving icy waters, you can snorkel or dive in one of the top spots in the world.

-The awesome visibility is due to the cold glacial waters.
-While there aren't a lot of fish to see, there is some interesting algae.
+The excellent visibility is due to the cold glacial waters.
+While there aren't a lot of fish to see, there are some interesting algae.